bm16ton/yoga-c630-linux-kernel/Documentation/virt/kvm/api.rst

 :Parameters: args[0] is the maximum poll time in nanoseconds
 :Returns: 0 on success; -1 on error

-This capability overrides the kvm module parameter halt_poll_ns for the target VM.
+KVM_CAP_HALT_POLL overrides the kvm.halt_poll_ns module parameter to set the maximum halt-polling time for all vCPUs in the target VM.
+This capability can be invoked at any time and any number of times to dynamically change the maximum halt-polling time.

-VCPU polling allows a VCPU to poll for wakeup events instead of immediately scheduling during guest halts.
-The maximum time a VCPU can spend polling is controlled by the kvm module parameter halt_poll_ns.
-This capability allows the maximum halt time to specified on a per-VM basis, effectively overriding the module parameter for the target VM.
+See Documentation/virt/kvm/halt-polling.rst for more information on halt polling.

 7.21 KVM_CAP_X86_USER_SPACE_MSR
 -------------------------------